Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Introduction

 Proposition \ref{prop:topology of A} and Proposition \ref{prop:dimension of P} are proved in Section \ref{sec:topology}.
 Proposition \ref{prop: necessary_angle} is proved in Section \ref{section:necessity}.
 Lemma \ref{lem:properness of psi} and Lemma \ref{lem:local immersion_angles} are shown in Section \ref{sec:properness} and Section \ref{sec:rigidity}, respectively.
 Combining these results we prove Theorem \ref{thm:homeo_angles} in Section \ref{sec:proof_angles}.

-Let $\widetilde{\polyg}=\widetilde{\polyg_N}$ be the space of all marked (convex) hyperideal polygons in $\mathbb{H}^2$ with $N$ ($N\geq 3$) vertices, and let $\polyg=\polyg_N$ be the quotient space of $\widetilde{\polyg}$ modulo by the group of orientation preserving isometries of $\mathbb{H}^2$.
+A (convex) \textit{hyperideal polygon} in $\bH^2$ is the intersection of $\mathbb{H}^2$ with a convex polygon in $\mathbb{RP}^2$ whose vertices are all outside of $\mathbb{H}^2$ and whose edges all intersect $\mathbb{H}^2$.
+Let $\widetilde{\polyg}_N$ ($N\geq 3$) be the space of all marked hyperideal polygons in $\mathbb{H}^2$ with $N$ vertices, and let $\polyg_N$ be the quotient space of $\widetilde{\polyg}_N$ modulo by the group of orientation preserving isometries of $\mathbb{H}^2$.
 Note that the hyperbolic plane $\mathbb{H}^2$ can be isometrically embedded in $\AdS$ as a space-like hyperplane.
-Therefore any marked hyperideal polygon $P\in\widetilde{\polyg}$ can be viewed as a marked degenerate hyperideal polyhedron lying on a space-like plane in $\AdS$, which is two-sided (future-directed and past-directed) and the union of whose edges form an oriented $N$-cycle graph, also called the equator of $P$.
-Let $\bar{\cP}=\cP\cup\polyg$ denote the space of all marked, non-degenerate and degenerate hyperideal polyhedra in $\AdS$ with $N$ vertices, up to isometries in $\Isom_0(\AdS)$.
+Therefore any marked hyperideal polygon $P\in\widetilde{\polyg}_N$ can be viewed as a marked degenerate hyperideal polyhedron lying on a space-like plane in $\AdS$, which is two-sided (future-directed and past-directed) and the union of whose edges form an oriented $N$-cycle graph, also called the equator of $P$.
+Note that each hyperideal AdS polyhedron with three vertices is degenerate, we define $\cP_3:=\emptyset$.
+Let $\cP_N\cup\polyg_N$ ($N\geq 3$) denote the space of all marked, non-degenerate and degenerate hyperideal polyhedra in $\AdS$ with $N$ vertices, up to isometries in $\Isom_0(\AdS)$.

 Recall that a \emph{cusp} is a surface isometric to the quotient of the region $\{z=x+iy:y>a\}$ of the upper-half space model of hyperbolic plane, for some $a > 0$, by the isometry group generated by $z\rightarrow z+1$.
 A \emph{funnel} is a surface isometric to the quotient of a hyperbolic half-plane by an isometry of hyperbolic type whose axis is the boundary of that half-plane.
+Let $\Sigma_{0,N}$ be the 2-sphere with $N$ marked points $p_1$, \ldots, $p_N$ removed (where $N\geq 3$).
+We say that a hyperbolic metric on $\Sigma_{0,N}$ is \emph{complete} if for each $1\leq i\leq N$, there is a (small enough) region of $\Sigma_{0,N}$ near $p_i$ (with the induced metric) isometric to either a cusp or a funnel.
+We keep in mind that a complete hyperbolic metric on $\Sigma_{0,N}$ might have infinite area.